 At this point, you have successfully published the required data and metadata collections to the API.

-8.3.9 Data retention
+8.3.10 Data retention

 wis2box is configured to set data retention according to your requirements.
-Data retention is managed via the WIS2BOX_DATA_RETENTION_DAYS environment variable as part of configuring wis2box.
-Data retention includes cleaning of published data and archiving of incoming/raw data.
+Data retention is managed via the WIS2BOX_STORAGE_DATA_RETENTION_DAYS environment variable as part of configuring wis2box.